QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

     plot!(B_vec, tau1_reset, linewidth=2, label="tau_1^R")
     plot!(title="Tax Rate", xlabel="Initial Government Debt", legend=:topleft, grid=true)

-The tax rates in the figure are equal  for only two values of initial government debt
+The tax rates in the figure are equal  for only two values of initial government debt.

 Tax Smoothing and non-CRRA Preferences
 ----------------------------------------

-The complete tax smoothing for :math:`t \geq 1` in the preceding example is a consequence of our having assumed CRRA preferences
+The complete tax smoothing for :math:`t \geq 1` in the preceding example is a consequence of our having assumed CRRA preferences.

-To see what is driving this outcome, we begin by noting that the Ramsey tax rate for :math:`t\geq 1` is a time invariant function :math:`\tau(\Phi,g)` of the Lagrange multiplier on the implementability constraint and government expenditures
+To see what is driving this outcome, we begin by noting that the Ramsey tax rate for :math:`t\geq 1` is a time invariant function :math:`\tau(\Phi,g)` of the Lagrange multiplier on the implementability constraint and government expenditures.

 For CRRA preferences, we can exploit the relations :math:`U_{cc}c = -\sigma U_c` and :math:`U_{nn} n = \gamma U_n` to derive